-Large Victorian Overmantle Mirror
+Large Victorian Overmantle Mirrors: A Reflection of Grandeur

 A Large Late Victorian Gilt Pine And Composition Overmantel Mirror Lassco England S Prime Resource For Architectural Antiques Salvage Curiosities